KonstantinJanzen/Atlas/sites/all/modules/custom/morphsearch/README.txt

 This module can be installed like any other Drupal module:
  1. Place it in the custom modules directory for your site (e.g. sites/all/modules/custom).
  2. Enable it on the 'admin/modules' page.
+ 3. Set the content types that should be displayed in the search block's type search section on the configuration page (admin/config/morphsearch).
- 3. (optional) Download the qTip2 jQuery plugin (http://qtip2.com/) and extract the file under sites/all/libraries/qtip.
+ 4. (optional) Download the qTip2 jQuery plugin (http://qtip2.com/) and extract the file under sites/all/libraries/qtip.
     Otherwise no search syntax tooltips or notifications will be displayed.
- 4. (optional) Install the biblio Drupal module to make use of the search block's publication search capabilities
+ 5. (optional) Install the biblio Drupal module to make use of the search block's publication search capabilities

 CONFIGURATION
 -------------

-The module has no menu or modifiable settings.(TODO config menu Schnickschnack)
+(TODO config menu Schnickschnack)

- * Configure content type search:
+ * Configure content type search (admin/config/morphsearch)
-Edit morphsearch.module buildTypeSearchHtml(array('analysereport', 'biblio', 'forschungsergebnis', 'projekt', 'wissenskarte')).
-Enter no parameter to display all content types in the search block or enter an array with content type machine names that should be displayed in the search block like in the example above.
+ You can select which content types should be displayed in the search block's type search section.

  * Configure morphological search:
 Create new taxonomy vocabulary for each morphological dimension to be displayed (admin/structure/taxonomy).